Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Introduction

 \section{Introduction}

-Pollution discharged into the marine environment causes severe consequences to ecosystems \cite{johnston_review_2015, tornero_chemical_2016} and human health \cite{landrigan_human_2020}.
-The marine pollution problem is a result of various reasons.
-According to Biswas et al. \cite{biswas_coastal_2021}, coastal waters are endangered by sewerage discharge, agricultural, and industrial waste.
-Even in the far seas, water bodies also face hazards like oil spills and chemical leaks from various maritime activities \cite{solberg_remote_2012}.
+Pollution discharged into the marine environment causes severe consequences to ecosystems \autocite{ tornero_chemical_2016} and human health \autocite{landrigan_human_2020}.
+The marine pollution problem arises from various sources.
+According to \textcite{biswas_coastal_2021}, coastal waters are endangered by sewerage discharge, agricultural, and industrial waste.
+Even in the open ocean, water bodies face hazards like oil spills and chemical leaks from various maritime activities \autocite{solberg_remote_2012}.
 To minimise the influence of marine pollution, reliable monitoring and rapid responses play a crucial role.

-In order to better monitor marine pollution and restrict its influence, the use of robotics systems has attracted much attention, which reduces the risks that humans are exposed to \cite{brantner_controlling_2021}.
-In particular, the use of robotic systems in environmental monitoring has been widely investigated \cite{trincavelli_towards_2008}, and it demonstrates significantly higher efficiency compared with conventional solutions \cite{fahimi_autonomous_2009}.
-A crucial sub-problem within robotic marine monitoring is the task of localising the pollution source, often referred to as source tracking \cite{jing_recent_2021}.
+In order to better monitor marine pollution and restrict its influence, the use of robotics systems has attracted much attention, which reduces the risks that humans are exposed to \autocite{brantner_controlling_2021}.
+In particular, the use of robotic systems in environmental monitoring has been widely investigated \autocite{trincavelli_towards_2008}, and it demonstrates significantly higher efficiency compared with conventional solutions \autocite{fahimi_autonomous_2009}.
+A crucial sub-problem within robotic marine monitoring is the task of localising the pollution source, often referred to as source tracking \autocite{jing_recent_2021}.

 Early approaches to pollution source tracking focused on establishing estimation models of the source locations.
-For example, Pang and Farrel \cite{pang_chemical_2006} used Bayesian inference to generate a probability map of the source location in a marine environment, while Hutchinson et al. \cite{hutchinson_source_2019} applied a similar principle to airborne source localisation using a particle filter.
+For example, \textcite{pang_chemical_2006} used Bayesian inference to generate a probability map of the source location in a marine environment, while \textcite{hutchinson_source_2019} applied a similar principle to airborne source localisation using a particle filter.
 A key limitation of these methods is their reliance on external control inputs, such as a predefined search pattern (e.g., a lawnmower pattern), to collect data.
-Consequently, these methods are not fully autonomous and can be considered as a variant of deploying a fixed sensor network \cite{liu_bayesian_2024}.
+Consequently, these methods are not fully autonomous and can be considered as a variant of deploying a fixed sensor network \autocite{liu_bayesian_2024}.